This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 How Gwangjang Market has changed

-We’ve been to Gwangjang Market several times, a couple of times in 2016 and a few more in 2022 – the difference in the number of people visiting Gwangjang Market now compared to previous is noticeably different.
+We’ve been to Gwangjang Market several times, a couple of times in 2016 and a few more in 2022 and 2023.

 YOU MIGHT LIKE: top things to do in Myeongdong, Seoul

-How to find the Cho Yoonsun Street Food: Asia (Seoul) episode
+How to find the Cho Yonsoon Street Food: Asia (Seoul) episode

-Street Food Asia: seoul (episode 6, season 1) is available to watch on Netflix worldwide – a subscription is required.
-We have a UK Netflix log-in but were still able to watch whilst travelling around Asia including in South Korea, Thailand and Japan.
+Street Food Asia: Seoul (episode 6, season 1) is available to watch on Netflix worldwide – a subscription is required.
+We have a UK Netflix account but were still able to watch whilst travelling around Asia including in South Korea, Thailand and Japan.

 Other South Korea posts you might like